 Medicare Open Enrollment Period

-Looking to make the jump from Original Medicare policy to a Medicare Advantage plan?
+Looking to make the jump from Medicare Parts A and B to a Medicare Advantage plan?
 Want to switch from one Medicare Advantage Plan to another or join a Medicare Prescription Drug Plan?
 Sometimes a plan that worked well in the past no longer fits your personal needs, and it is necessary to make a change.
 If your initial enrollment period has passed, you are still able to make changes to your Medicare plan during the Annual Open Enrollment Period.
 Open Enrollment for Medicare Advantage and Medicare Prescription Drug Plans spans from October 15th to December 7th each year.

 The Medicare Annual Open Enrollment Season